 The end product is a still a pretty good rendition that can offer you something for your collection that won't break your bank.

 QMX (Quantum Mechanix)

 Quantum Mechanix has produced several models of Serenity.
 This one is the smallest and measures in at around 8 inches.
 They claim that she is 1:1400 Scale.
-She is still sort of large for my collecting tastes, but she displays far better than the Hasbro model as she takes up less space.
+She is still sort of large for my collecting tastes, but she displays far better than the Hasbro model and she takes up less space.